 Hire Professional Movers to Move Your Piano

 Now is the time for the real lecture.
 You may want to try to move the giant music maker on your own, to save money or boost your inner Schwarzenegger ego, but you need to seriously consider using a service.
-When you are in the middle of grunting and straining, pushing that piano down the sidewalk, you will have grand fantasies of sitting in a lawn chair, sipping lemonade, watching a group of trained movers lift and transport, seemingly without effort.
+When you are in the middle of grunting and straining, pushing that piano down the sidewalk, you will have grand fantasies of sitting in a lawn chair, sipping lemonade, watching a group of trained movers lifts and transport, seemingly without effort.

 The best advice you will get is to hire professionals.
 Pianos are heavy.
 Even if you and your friends can lift it, you have to understand that there is a huge difference between lifting it in one stationary place and actually carrying it several feet.